Anselm of Canterbury

 Why does Anselm of Canterbury still matter today?

-Anselm matters today because his approach to theology, which combines faith and reason, continues to influence Christian thought and philosophy.
-His ontological argument remains a central topic in philosophical discussions about the existence of God.
+Anselm matters today because his approach to theology, which combines faith with reason, continues to influence Christian thought.
+His ontological argument remains a central topic in philosophy of religion, and his ideas on atonement are still discussed in theological circles.

 What is the most surprising or counterintuitive thing about Anselm of Canterbury?